risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 api communication break down
    - request issued via ``kubectl`` command or a pod itself gets translated into api POST request that hits api server

-   - the request goes through 3 stages

-   each stage contains number of plugins that are called by the api server one by one
+   - the request goes through 3 stages, each contains number of plugins that are called by the api server one by one
       - authentication - who
          - api server calls plugins until it determins ``who`` is sending the request

          - authentication method is to be determined by http header or the certificate